kdcouture/data-structures-and-algorithms/README.md

 ## Challenge
 Create an implementation of the hashtable data structure.
 ## API
+### FindDupsInTrees
+findDuplicatesInTrees() - This method takes in two integer binary trees and will return a string containing all values found in both trees.
 ### RepeatedWord
 repeatedWordCheck() - This method takes in an input string and will return the first word that is repeated regardless of capilization or punctuation.
 ### HashTable